 Places to visit while on a Rwanda safaris

 The most famous park for Rwanda safari holidays is the Volcanoes national park in the north-western part of the country.
 The park is frequented because of its residents the mountain gorillas.
-Gorilla trekking in Rwanda is the most sought after activity in the country.
+Gorilla trekking is the most sought after activity in the country.
 However there are other parks that tourist can consider visiting and these are Akagera National park in the east and Nyungwe National park in the South.

 Contrast to Nyungwe, Akagera national park is the only park in Rwanda where one can do safaris, with opportunities of viewing animals in a jeep.
 Despite the low numbers of animals compared to Kenya, Akagera offers excellent sceneries that are worth the 2 hour drive from Kigali.

 Mountain gorillas currently are 1,000 in number as of the census that took place in 2017 and these are divided between three countries, that is Rwanda, Uganda and DR.Congo.
 Rwanda is known to be home to part of these mountain gorillas and there are about 15 Gorilla Family’s to visit per day.

 The existence of over 1000 individual gorillas, is the proof of Africa’s greatest conservation stories that has been aided by tourism.
 This is in relation to the time when Dian Fossey first made the world aware of the existences of these great giant primates.
 In the 1960’s there were only 250 mountain gorillas left.

 Mountain gorilla trekking permits aren’t cheap at all, but the experience is worth every coin.
-In Rwanda today mountain gorilla trekking permits costs USD 1,500 per person.
+In Rwanda today gorilla trekking permits costs USD 1,500 per person.
 Part of the proceeds go back to the local communities that protect the forests and home of these gentle giants.
 Below are some of the sample Rwanda gorilla trekking safaris.

 Sample Rwanda safaris

-Trips in Rwanda are possible anytime of the year.
+Safaris in Rwanda are possible anytime of the year.
 Although the most popular time of travel for gorilla trekking safaris is during the long dry season.
 This is between June and September and the short dry season is between December and February.
 Rwanda receives rains during March and May and during October and November.

 Rwanda visas can be obtained online or at the point of entry that is at airports and borders on arrival.
-We encourage our clients to apply for the visas online so as to save some time at the Boarder.
-There are different types of visas to include; the tourist single entry visa, or Multiple entry to mention but a few.
-We usually recommend our clients to obtain the single entry visa that costs USD 30 only if they are visiting Rwanda.
+We encourage our clients to apply for the visas online so as to save some time at the boarder.
+There are different types of visas to include; the tourist single entry visa, or multiple entry etc. We recommend our clients to obtain the single entry visa that costs USD 50 only if they are visiting Rwanda.

 To obtain a visa, you require a valid travel document for at-least 6 months validity.
 You also need a certificate of immunisation against any epidemic disease at a time.

 Rwanda currently has excellent roads that have replaced the dirt old roads.
 It also has airstrips for those who would wish to fly from one place to another.
 Charter flights are readily available to connect you to all major national parks including the mountain gorilla park.

-Where to stay in Rwanda.
+Where to stay while on tour in Rwanda?